 Ahpra reviews the documents you provided for your qualification(s) against the information you provided at the Self-check.
-We will contact you if there are any documents missing from your application and you will have 30 days to provide the documentation.
-If we do not receive the documents within this timeframe we will assume you have withdrawn your application and will close it.
+We will contact you if there are any documents missing from your application and you will be given time to provide the documentation.
+If we do not receive the documents within this timeframe and are not responsive, we will assume you no longer wish to proceed and will withdraw your application.

-If the qualification documentation you provide with your registration application matches the information you provided at Self-check, we will continue to process your registration application.
+If the qualification documentation you provide with your registration application matches the information you provided at Self-check, we will continue to assess your registration application.

 If the qualification documentation you provide with your registration application does not match the information you provided at Self-check, we will assess your qualification based on the documents you have provided.
 We will then let you know whether you can stay in Stream A, or need to proceed in Stream B or Stream C.